 - Markings – Bed bugs leave blood markings after they feed.
 The leftovers look like black dots and if you moisten them, they will smudge.

 - Eggs – The eggs of the bed bugs are really tiny and most of the time, you can only see them on the dark parts of surfaces.

 What to do When You Find Bed Bugs?

 If you found any of the above-mentioned signs of an infestation, you need to take some serious action.
-According to the bed bug specialists from Fantastic Pest Control, here is how you should clean used furniture to prevent a bed bugs infestation:
+According to the bed bug specialists, the cost of bed bug control, here is how you should clean used furniture to prevent a bed bugs infestation:

 - First, make sure your cleaning method includes hot water or steam.
 The high temperature of a handheld steamer can eradicate adult bed bugs but not microscopic eggs.
 Second, go carefully through all the cracks and tiny spaces, as they are the most common hiding place.
 If you do this correctly, you will effectively eliminate the chances of spreading.

 - Knowing what not to do is equally important as knowing the right steps.
 It’s vital to understand that bed bugs can develop resistance to a lot of chemicals, so natural ingredients are not useful when fighting an infestation.
 You may find a lot of DIY solutions and methods when dealing with bedbugs, but most prove to be ineffective.

 - With that in mind: Do not use bed bug bombs!
 They can only spread the pests all over the place, but they do not get you rid.